edualm/iHelpers/README.md

 **1. How can I use iHelpers?**

-Just drag the iHelpers group to your Xcode project, and include "iHelpers.h" whenever you want to use any of its classes.
+Easy way: Just drag the iHelpers group to your Xcode project, and include "iHelpers.h" whenever you want to use any of its classes.

+Best way: Compile libiHelpers and use iHelpers as a library.

 **2. What can iHelpers do?**

 iHelpers is becoming a bit too big to explain each class.
-But, well... just check the headers.
-It's self-explainable. :P

-**3. Can I test iHelpers power before using it?**

-Sure.
-Just open the Xcode project, and run it.
-You will be able to check most of its functions.
+It aims to do everything.
+It even comes with documentation.
+Just select the "Documentation" scheme on the iHelpers project.
+You need appledoc installed in /usr/bin/appledoc to compile it, though.

-**4. Do I need something special to compile iHelpers?**
+**3. Do I need something special to compile iHelpers?**

 Nope, just what you normally use to develop for iOS (Xcode with iOS4+ SDK).

-**5. Do I need to give any appreciation when using iHelpers?**

-It would be very appreciated, but I can't force anyone to.
-If you don't want to give appreciation on your application I'd appreciate if you donated to my project.
+**4. Let's talk about licenses...**

+iHelpers is distributed with a BSD license.

-**6. Does this work on the Mac OS X SDK?**
+**5. Does this work on the Mac OS X SDK?**

 This was made with the iOS SDK in mind, so even though some classes may work (don't get your hopes too high though), they are completely unsupported.